deep-model/Automatic_Speech_Recognition/README.md

 <img align="left" width="300" height="400" src="https://github.com/deep-model/Automatic_Speech_Recognition/blob/main/figure%201.png">
-_Abstract:_ AI-based  speech recognition is a rapidly growing field of research which has transformed the way humans interact not only with machines but with each other.
+<b Abstract:/b> AI-based  speech recognition is a rapidly growing field of research which has transformed the way humans interact not
+only with machines but with each other.
 Speech recognition is considered a technology that enables machines to understand and interpret human speech
 [1].
 Also known as automatic speech recognition (ASR), computer speech recognition or speech-to-text, is a capability that enables a program to process human speech into a written format.
 While speech recognition is commonly confused with voice recognition, speech recognition focuses on